abghim/mivuner/README.md

 # Mivuner -- A Simple Derivative Engine Project
 Mivuner is a derivative engine for elementary functions (that are, polynomial, log & exp, trig, and combinations of these via arithmetic and power).
-It produces output recursively descending and applyling derivative rules, then simplifies to the bare minimum.
+It produces output by recursively descending and applyling derivative rules, then simplifies to the bare minimum.

 Still in initial development.
 Todo:
 - parser; receive input from stdin, then parse into `enum Func`